babybench/2025/submission.md

 Submissions must be made through the [PaperPlaza](https://ras.papercept.net/) system.

 When you are ready to make your submission, got to the [PaperPlaza](https://ras.papercept.net/) website, search for ICDL and choose “Submit a Contribution to ICDL”.
 Scroll down to the BabyBench Competition and choose Submit.
-All authors are requires to have a [PIN](https://ras.papercept.net/conferences/scripts/pinwizard.pl).
-When you
+All authors are required to have a [PIN](https://ras.papercept.net/conferences/scripts/pinwizard.pl).

+Please submit all your files as a single zip file.

 ---